hdetering/discomark/README.md

 Notice: This program may contain errors.
 Please inspect results carefully.
 This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions
+This is free software, and you are welcome to redistribute it under the GPLv2 conditions

 ## Experiencing Problems?